 So unlike stocks, where one can not worry too much or even at all about fluctuations in price when the intention is to hold it long term, bond investors need to be aware a little more of the changing value of their bonds, although this may be more or less of an issue depending on one’s strategy and time horizon.

-The Characteristic of Bond Investing
+The Nuts and Bolts of Bond Investing

 There are a lot of different types of bonds with a number of different features, and some bonds don’t even pay interest, zero coupon bonds they are called, yet in all cases there is a yield, a profit involved in lending the money.
 So in the case of zero coupon bonds the yield is achieved by their being sold at a discount to their redemption value, for instance selling it for $800 with a redemption value of $1000.